 Many countries have built unique historical, cultural, and spiritual Buddhist stupas and monasteries in the monastic zone, establishing the monastic zone as a sacred pilgrimage site.
 The Cultural Centre and New Lumbini Village hold the Lumbini Museum, Lumbini International Research Institute, World Peace Pagoda of Japan, Lumbini Crane Sanctuary, and other administrative offices.

 Patan was founded by the Kirat dynasty in the third century BC.
 The Bunga Dyah Jatra chariot festival was then established.
 At the end of the festive month, a picture of Rato Machhendanath is mounted on a chariot and drawn through Patan.
-The kirat authority established Patan, and afterwards Licchavi rulers arrived in the region.
+The Kirat authority established Patan, and afterward, the Licchavi rulers arrived in the region.
 Later, the Malla Kings made significant changes to the location.
-Most modern architecture dates from the 1600s, when King Siddhi Narsingh Malla and his son Srinivasa Sukriti reigned.
+The most modern architecture dates from the 1600s, when King Siddhi Narsingh Malla and his son Srinivasa Sukriti reigned.

 UNESCO World Heritage Sites in NepalHow many UNESCO World Heritage Sites are there in Nepal?
 Why are they designated as World Heritage Sites, and what...